Ultimate Guide To Gluten Free Living

 Food additives: starch, hydrolysed vegetable protein, vegetable gum, malt, flavouring

 Whether or not everyone should go gluten-free is a contentious issue.
 For many health professionals, modern wheat shouldn’t be consumed due to the way it’s grown, the chemicals used and the modern manufacturing techniques.
 Many have seen first-hand how removing gluten from a diet can help improve a variety of symptoms and enhance a person’s quality of life.

 However, many in the medical and nutrition sector still insist going gluten-free, if you don’t have a gluten sensitivity, is unnecessary and unhealthy.
 The general argument is that gluten-free products are more expensive and nutritional deficiencies, in particular B vitamins, can occur due to the avoidance of fortified products.
 Gluten-free products tend to also be low in fibre and other nutrients such as calcium, iron and zinc.

 So it’s with this in mind that it’s best to do it the right way and always ensure you are eating a variety of foods.
 When you eliminate wheat from the diet see what happens, but remember to replace it with naturally gluten-free grains that will continue to provide you with fibre and other essential vitamins and minerals.
-Avoid the manufactured gluten-free products that sit on the supermarket shelves and consume a balanced diet of fruit, vegetables, gluten-free grains, meat and dairy products.
+Avoid the manufactured gluten-free products that sit on the supermarket shelves and consume a balanced diet of whole foods.